 0:35: Dr. Louis de Sassure:

 It's a very complex issue, but let me try to make it simple.
 Classical rhetoric classifies you know, sound and unsound arguments, according to formal logic.
 But in reality, many arguments that would fall into the category of fallacies are perfectly sound in natural everyday interaction.
-For example, the fallacy called ad populum or bandwagon - creating social pressure to conform by promoting a sense of group-membership or inevitable victory.
+For example, the fallacy called ad populum or bandwagon - creating social pressure to conform by promoting a sense of inevitable victory.

 fallacy, whereas some assumption is assumed true for the reason that it is believed true by a great number of people.
 It's perfectly reasonable in many everyday interactions, because it enables us to capitalize on the knowledge and experience of many.